-Weddings for the wealthy (or aspiring wealthy) can be extremely elaborate.
+Weddings for the wealthy (or aspiring wealthy) here in Burundi can be extremely elaborate.
 If at all possible, the family will rent space at a hotel where entertainment, drinks and food will be provided for upwards of 400 guests.
 If that is not possible, the family will arrange the fête at a less expensive locale but may pay an upmarket hotel for having photos taken in their grounds.
 These grand events have multiplied now that the war is over.

 The following weddings took place at the Hotel Club du Lac Tanganyika on the shores of Lake Tanganyika, a favorite locale for weddings, engagements, and other celebrations.

 This is Part III of the blog series on wedding and engagement celebrations in Burundi during the dry season.
-The first blog looked at the poor and the second will look at rural notables.
+The first blog looked at the poor and the second looked at rural notables.
 Some background, from the first blog:

 July and August are the months of engagements and marriages in Burundi and these are almost always accompanied by feasts that are as lavish as the families can organize. . .

 Why July and August?
 First, we have two ‘seasons’ – wet and dry.
 Temperatures vary more between night and day than they do between wet and dry seasons, although there is higher humidity during the rainy months, from mid-September through May or June, than there is during the dry season, from approximately June through September.
 It is during this long dry season that most celebrations take place.

 The second reason that celebrations take place during July and August: The dry season is a time to relax a bit, to enjoy the fruits of the harvest, and to put away money from the crops for important expenses – especially education of the children – and also for celebrations, especially engagements and marriages.